PyVRP/VRPLIB/README.md

 # Conventions
-The instances are parsed according to the CVRPLIB convention.
-See Section 3.3 in [Uchoa et al. (2014)](http://www.optimization-online.org/DB_FILE/2014/10/4597.pdf).
+All instances are parsed according to the CVRPLIB convention.
+See Section 3.3 in [Uchoa et al. (2014)](http://www.optimization-online.org/DB_FILE/2014/10/4597.pdf) for more details.
+In short:
 - The depot has index `0`.
 Customers are indexed from `1` to `n`.
 - The distances are rounded to the nearest integer.
-    - Note that some benchmark sets were proposed without rounding.
+    - Note that some benchmark sets were originally proposed without integer rounding.
 This is the case for the following sets: `CMT`, `Rochat and Taillard (tai)`, `Golden`, `Li`, `Solomon`, `Homberger and Gehring`.

 # Remarks
 - Downloading instances may take a few seconds.
-- The `XML100` benchmark set, which contains 10000 CVRP instances for training ML algorithms, is not listed in `list_names` and cannot be downloaded using the `download` function.
-Please download these instances directly from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/) use the `read` function instead.
+- The `XML100` benchmark set is not listed in `list_names` and cannot be downloaded using `download`.
+Please download these instances directly from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/) and use the `read` function instead.